gk1-9-9/Tic-Tac-Toe-Game/README.md

-# 🎮 Tic-Tac-Toe Game
+# Tic-Tac-Toe Game

 A modern implementation of the classic Tic-Tac-Toe game built with **Next.js** and **React**.
 This project features a sleek dark-themed UI, responsive design, and an intuitive game interface.

 ## 🚀 Features
 - ✅ **Classic Tic-Tac-Toe gameplay** – Play against a friend in a turn-based game.
+- 🤖 **Play with Computer** – Challenge an AI opponent.
 - 🌙 **Dark-themed UI** – A sleek, modern design with a minimalist aesthetic.
 - 📱 **Fully responsive** – Works seamlessly on all screen sizes.
 - ⚡ **Optimized performance** – Built with Next.js for fast loading times.